|A faux Tudor City coat of arms rendered in stained glass|

 - Opened as an apartment hotel (efficiency apartments offering hotel amenities like room service from the on-premises restaurant, and maid and laundry services, for an additional fee.
 All resident telephone calls came through a central switchboard).

 - Home to a variety of shops over the years: a coffee shop, a real estate office, a drug store, a shoe repair, and a travel agency.
 In their place today stand a pre-school, a nail salon and a bike shop.- Best known for its leaded stained glass windows, certainly the finest in all of Tudor City.
-The building also celebrates Tudor City's history, with key neighborhood events commemorated in glass or stone.
+The building also celebrates local history, with key neighborhood events commemorated in glass or stone.

 Above an entryway, a history lesson is etched in stone.

 On this site in 1827 stood F.B.
 Winthrop's Summer Home

 And here in 1877 was Paddy Corcoran's Roost